irabu-dev/irabu.dev/README.md

 - The web application falls under the [MIT License](https://choosealicense.com/licenses/mit/)
 - The content and design are under [exclusive copyright](https://choosealicense.com/no-license/)

-If you'd like to reuse or repost something, feel free to hit us up at info@irabu.dev.
+If you'd like to reuse or repost something, feel free to hit us up at info@irabu.co.tz.
 Please remember that the design is not meant to be forked!

 ## License